 When I hook a big catfish, I start my retrieve (or watch my clients) watch the drag, getting a sense of what is taking place. if it’s a big fish I want to see the drag slipping.

 Even properly set drags using the most technical process get changed.
 Reels get bumped, clothes snag on the star drag, the list goes on and on.

 You’re always better to err on the side of having less drag than more.

-You can make adjustments on the fly and increase or decrease one quarter turn at a time until it looks or feels right.
+You can make adjustments on the fly and increase or decrease one-quarter turn at a time until it looks or feels right.

-Bottom line is if the fish weighs around 35% of the break strength of the fishing line the drag should be slipping.
+The bottom line is if the fish weighs around 35% of the break strength of the fishing line the drag should be slipping.

 You should never have to back off or decrease drag while reeling in a fish.
 Always lean towards having them too loose rather than too tight.